 group - The group comprises Sappi Limited, its subsidiaries and its interest in joint ventures and associates.

-headline earnings - As defined in Circular 2/2015, reissued by the South African Institute of Chartered Accountants in October 2015, which separates from earnings all separately identifiable remeasurements.
+headline earnings - As defined in Circular 4/2018, issued by the South African Institute of Chartered Accountants in April 2018, which separates from earnings all separately identifiable remeasurements.
 It is not necessarily a measure of sustainable earnings.
 It is a Listings Requirement of the JSE Limited to disclose headline earnings per share.

 inventory turnover (times) - Cost of sales divided by inventory on hand at balance sheet date.

 ISO - Developed by the International Standardisation Organisation (ISO), ISO 9000 is a series of standards focused on quality management systems, while the ISO 14001 series is focused on environmental performance and management.

 joint arrangement - Is an arrangement of which two or more parties have joint control.

 joint venture - Is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the arrangement.

 JSE Limited - The main securities exchange in South Africa.

 kraft paper - Packaging paper (bleached or unbleached) made from kraft pulp.

 kraft pulp - Chemical wood pulp produced by digesting wood by means of the sulphate pulping process.